ericsysmin/ansible-role-avicontroller_gke/README.md

 regards to parameters that may need to be set for other roles, or variables that are used from other roles.

+## Usage

+Please note when resuming a deployment, it is not different than present when making
+please use `deployment_state: present` when resuming a suspended deployment.

 ## Example Playbook

+### Creating a controller cluster

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too: